 - Customer is out of support contract and has no packaging resource

 See the relevant section for further details.

 Customer is on a current Subscription License, or a Perpetual License with an up to date Support and Maintenance Contract

-Cloudhouse Support will verify the latest version of the Container in use against the Container on record.
+Cloudhouse Support will verify the latest version of the Container in use against the Compatibility Packages on record.
 If the latest version is still impacted, Cloudhouse Support will work with the Customer to update to the latest version with the new files for the Customer to test and deploy.

-Cloudhouse Support will ask to be put in contact with the Third Party and discuss with them the best way forward to update the Container in alignment with their arrangement with the Customer.
+Cloudhouse Support will ask to be put in contact with the Third Party and discuss with them the best way forward to update the Compatibility Packages in alignment with their arrangement with the Customer.

 Cloudhouse Support will offer to put the Customer in contact with a Cloudhouse Account manager, to either get them back on support or arrange for a chargeable Professional Services engagement to implement the update.

 Risks, Limitations and Mitigation Actions

 Various issues may arise during the execution of this process.
 Here are a selection of potential problems and their mitigating actions: